-The twins are unnerved with their mother’s appearance and are further taken aback when she begins to exhibit strange behaviour.
+The twins are unnerved by their mother’s appearance and are further taken aback when she begins to exhibit strange behaviour.
 She pointedly ignores Lukas and appears to only acknowledge Elias in conversation.

 Though it is the middle of summer, the mother orders the twins to keep the blinds closed during the day, imposes a strict rule of silence inside the house, and allows them to only play outdoors.
 The mother also acts cruel and lashes out at Elias physically when he displays mischievous or disobedient acts; something that the boys comment that their mother would never do.